A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

-To obtain bounds on subcritical region is more involved.
-Several workarounds have been used by various researchers by simplifying the EP system.
-In \cite{Lee2,LT03}, the authors study and obtain thresholds for the restricted EP equations in two and three dimensions respectively.
+Due to the inherent nature of hyperbolic balance laws, it is generally easier to obtain sufficient conditions for breakdown than for global existence.
+For example, in \cite{CT08,CT09}, the authors derive bounds on the supercritical region for \eqref{genEP} with $k<0$.
+Obtaining bounds on subcritical region is considerably more involved.
+Various approaches have been proposed by simplifying the EP system.
+In particular, \cite{Lee2,LT03} study restricted EP systems in two and three dimensions, respectively, and establish critical thresholds under these simplifications.